DinhLongAT14A/Learning-CEPH/Bonus : Pool of CEPH.md

 ``compression_algorithm``

-:Description: Sets inline compression algorithm to use for underlying BlueStore.
-This setting overrides the `global setting <https://docs.ceph.com/en/latest/rados/configuration/bluestore-config-ref/#inline-compression>`__ of ``bluestore compression algorithm``.

-:Type: String
-:Valid Settings: ``lz4``, ``snappy``, ``zlib``, ``zstd``

 ``compression_mode``

-:Description: Sets the policy for the inline compression algorithm for underlying BlueStore.
-This setting overrides the `global setting <http://docs.ceph.com/en/latest/rados/configuration/bluestore-config-ref/#inline-compression>`__ of ``bluestore compression mode``.

-:Type: String
-:Valid Settings: ``none``, ``passive``, ``aggressive``, ``force``

 ``compression_min_blob_size``

-:Description: Chunks smaller than this are never compressed.
-This setting overrides the `global setting <http://docs.ceph.com/en/latest/rados/configuration/bluestore-config-ref/#inline-compression>`__ of ``bluestore compression min blob *``.

-:Type: Unsigned Integer

 ``compression_max_blob_size``

-:Description: Chunks larger than this are broken into smaller blobs sizing
-              ``compression_max_blob_size`` before being compressed.

-:Type: Unsigned Integer

 .. _size:

 ``size``

-:Description: Sets the number of replicas for objects in the pool.
-              See `Set the Number of Object Replicas`_ for further details.
-              Replicated pools only.

-:Type: Integer

 .. _min_size:

 ``min_size``

-:Description: Sets the minimum number of replicas required for I/O.
-              See `Set the Number of Object Replicas`_ for further details.
-              In the case of Erasure Coded pools this should be set to a value greater than 'k' since if we allow IO at the value 'k' there is no redundancy and data will be lost in the event of a permanent OSD failure.
-For more information see `Erasure Code
-              <../erasure-code>`_

-:Type: Integer
-:Version: ``0.54`` and above

 .. _pg_num:

 ``pg_num``

-:Description: The effective number of placement groups to use when calculating
-              data placement.
-:Type: Integer
-:Valid Range: Superior to ``pg_num`` current value.

 .. _pgp_num:

 ``pgp_num``

-:Description: The effective number of placement groups for placement to use
-              when calculating data placement.

-:Type: Integer
-:Valid Range: Equal to or less than ``pg_num``.

 .. _crush_rule:

 ``crush_rule``

-:Description: The rule to use for mapping object placement in the cluster.
-:Type: String

 .. _allow_ec_overwrites:

 ``allow_ec_overwrites``

-:Description: Whether writes to an erasure coded pool can update part
-              of an object, so cephfs and rbd can use it.
-See `Erasure Coding with Overwrites`_ for more details.
-:Type: Boolean
-:Version: ``12.2.0`` and above

 .. _hashpspool:

 ``hashpspool``

-:Description: Set/Unset HASHPSPOOL flag on a given pool.
-:Type: Integer
-:Valid Range: 1 sets flag, 0 unsets flag

 .. _nodelete:

 ``nodelete``

-:Description: Set/Unset NODELETE flag on a given pool.
-:Type: Integer
-:Valid Range: 1 sets flag, 0 unsets flag
-:Version: Version ``FIXME``

 .. _nopgchange:

 ``nopgchange``

-:Description: Set/Unset NOPGCHANGE flag on a given pool.
-:Type: Integer
-:Valid Range: 1 sets flag, 0 unsets flag
-:Version: Version ``FIXME``

 .. _nosizechange:

 ``nosizechange``

-:Description: Set/Unset NOSIZECHANGE flag on a given pool.
-:Type: Integer
-:Valid Range: 1 sets flag, 0 unsets flag
-:Version: Version ``FIXME``

 .. _write_fadvise_dontneed:

 ``write_fadvise_dontneed``

-:Description: Set/Unset WRITE_FADVISE_DONTNEED flag on a given pool.
-:Type: Integer
-:Valid Range: 1 sets flag, 0 unsets flag

 .. _noscrub:

 ``noscrub``

-:Description: Set/Unset NOSCRUB flag on a given pool.
-:Type: Integer
-:Valid Range: 1 sets flag, 0 unsets flag

 .. _nodeep-scrub:

 ``nodeep-scrub``

-:Description: Set/Unset NODEEP_SCRUB flag on a given pool.
-:Type: Integer
-:Valid Range: 1 sets flag, 0 unsets flag

 .. _hit_set_type:

 ``hit_set_type``

-:Description: Enables hit set tracking for cache pools.
-              See `Bloom Filter`_ for additional information.

-:Type: String
-:Valid Settings: ``bloom``, ``explicit_hash``, ``explicit_object``
-:Default: ``bloom``.
-Other values are for testing.

 .. _hit_set_count:

 ``hit_set_count``

-:Description: The number of hit sets to store for cache pools.
-The higher
-              the number, the more RAM consumed by the ``ceph-osd`` daemon.

-:Type: Integer
-:Valid Range: ``1``.
-Agent doesn't handle > 1 yet.

 .. _hit_set_period:

 ``hit_set_period``

-:Description: The duration of a hit set period in seconds for cache pools.
-              The higher the number, the more RAM consumed by the ``ceph-osd`` daemon.

-:Type: Integer
-:Example: ``3600`` 1hr

 .. _hit_set_fpp:

 ``hit_set_fpp``

-:Description: The false positive probability for the ``bloom`` hit set type.
-              See `Bloom Filter`_ for additional information.

-:Type: Double
-:Valid Range: 0.0 - 1.0
-:Default: ``0.05``

 .. _cache_target_dirty_ratio:

 ``cache_target_dirty_ratio``

-:Description: The percentage of the cache pool containing modified (dirty)
-              objects before the cache tiering agent will flush them to the backing storage pool.

-:Type: Double
-:Default: ``.4``

 .. _cache_target_dirty_high_ratio:

 ``cache_target_dirty_high_ratio``

-:Description: The percentage of the cache pool containing modified (dirty)
-              objects before the cache tiering agent will flush them to the backing storage pool with a higher speed.

-:Type: Double
-:Default: ``.6``

 .. _cache_target_full_ratio:

 ``cache_target_full_ratio``

-:Description: The percentage of the cache pool containing unmodified (clean)
-              objects before the cache tiering agent will evict them from the cache pool.

-:Type: Double
-:Default: ``.8``

 .. _target_max_bytes:

 ``target_max_bytes``

-:Description: Ceph will begin flushing or evicting objects when the
-              ``max_bytes`` threshold is triggered.

-:Type: Integer
-:Example: ``1000000000000``  #1-TB

 .. _target_max_objects:

 ``target_max_objects``

-:Description: Ceph will begin flushing or evicting objects when the
-              ``max_objects`` threshold is triggered.

-:Type: Integer
-:Example: ``1000000`` #1M objects

 ``hit_set_grade_decay_rate``

-:Description: Temperature decay rate between two successive hit_sets
-:Type: Integer
-:Valid Range: 0 - 100
-:Default: ``20``

 ``hit_set_search_last_n``

-:Description: Count at most N appearance in hit_sets for temperature calculation
-:Type: Integer
-:Valid Range: 0 - hit_set_count
-:Default: ``1``

 .. _cache_min_flush_age:

 ``cache_min_flush_age``

-:Description: The time (in seconds) before the cache tiering agent will flush
-              an object from the cache pool to the storage pool.

-:Type: Integer
-:Example: ``600`` 10min

 .. _cache_min_evict_age:

 ``cache_min_evict_age``

-:Description: The time (in seconds) before the cache tiering agent will evict
-              an object from the cache pool.

-:Type: Integer
-:Example: ``1800`` 30min

 .. _fast_read:

 ``fast_read``

-:Description: On Erasure Coding pool, if this flag is turned on, the read request
-              would issue sub reads to all shards, and waits until it receives enough shards to decode to serve the client.
-In the case of jerasure and isa erasure plugins, once the first K replies return, client's request is served immediately using the data decoded from these replies.
-This helps to tradeoff some resources for better performance.
-Currently this flag is only supported for Erasure Coding pool.

-:Type: Boolean
-:Defaults: ``0``

 .. _scrub_min_interval:

 ``scrub_min_interval``

-:Description: The minimum interval in seconds for pool scrubbing when
-              load is low.
-If it is 0, the value osd_scrub_min_interval from config is used.

-:Type: Double
-:Default: ``0``

 .. _scrub_max_interval:

 ``scrub_max_interval``

-:Description: The maximum interval in seconds for pool scrubbing
-              irrespective of cluster load.
-If it is 0, the value osd_scrub_max_interval from config is used.

-:Type: Double
-:Default: ``0``

 .. _deep_scrub_interval:

 ``deep_scrub_interval``

-:Description: The interval in seconds for pool “deep” scrubbing.
-If it
-              is 0, the value osd_deep_scrub_interval from config is used.

-:Type: Double
-:Default: ``0``

 .. _recovery_priority:

 ``recovery_priority``

-:Description: When a value is set it will increase or decrease the computed
-              reservation priority.
-This value must be in the range -10 to
-              10. Use a negative priority for less important pools so they have lower priority than any new pools.

-:Type: Integer
-:Default: ``0``

 .. _recovery_op_priority:

 ``recovery_op_priority``

-:Description: Specify the recovery operation priority for this pool instead of ``osd_recovery_op_priority``.

-:Type: Integer
-:Default: ``0``

 Get Pool Values
 ===============